achernigin1987/SimpleRayTracer/model_runner/README.md

 * Install all the required prerequisites.

-* Clone the TensorFlow repository (original one or the ROCm fork).
+* Clone the original TensorFlow repository.

 * Checkout the required TensorFlow version, e.g. `git checkout v1.14`.